Other Financial Aid Options

 Federal Work Study (FWS) vs. Non-FWS

 Students whose financial aid award packages include a Federal Work Study award are eligible for FWS employment.
 Vanderbilt also offers non-FWS position for students.
 Employment positions are not assigned; students must initiate the job search and application process.
 Wages earned from employment are not disbursed to your Vanderbilt student account.
-Instead they are earned by employment through Vanderbilt University and received as a paycheck.
+Instead, since they are earned by employment through Vanderbilt University, they are received as a paycheck.
 Those funds may then be used toward your Vanderbilt balance on your student account or be used for living expenses.
 For more information visit Student Employment.
 To look for job opportunities please log on to HireADore.com.

 Assistantship information can be found here.

 Five month payments plans, known as the VANDY Plan, are available for the fall and spring semesters.
 To learn more about the VANDY Plan please visit the Office of Student Accounts.